Our microchips are guaranteed for life

 At 8mm x 1.4mm, our mini-chips are even smaller!
-Due to their reduced size we recommend they are only implanted into miniature breeds and small species.
+Due to their reduced size they have a smaller antenna, therefore a reduced read range and so we recommend they are only implanted into miniature breeds and small species with an expected adult weight of less than 10kg.

 Microchipping your pet